transtats/transtats/docs/source/roadmap.rst

 | And releases are scheduled every quarter end.

-Transtats 0.8.5
+Transtats 0.8.6
 ---------------

-| Target delivery: End of Dec 2021
+| Target delivery: End of Mar 2022

 ToDo List